NiYuan224/draft-ni-wimse-ai-agent-identity/draft-ni-wimse-ai-agent-identity.md

    This document presumes that the identity server has already been issued a signing certificate which has set keyCertSign in the key usage extension.
 The server and the proxy are assumed to have established a secure channel.
 A basic workflow is shown in Figure 1.

   1. As an intermediary between the server and the agents, the proxy provides an agent API that agents can use to initiate identity credential requests.
+These requests include a public key and a signature as proof-of-possession to demonstrate control of the corresponding private key.
-  2. The proxy forwards these requests,  along with the evidence for verifing the operational status of the agent, to the server for processing.
+  2. The proxy forwards these requests,  along with the attestation evidence for verifing the operational status of the agent, to the server for processing.
   3. The server validates the evidence received from the proxy, and issues the corresponding identity credentials.
   4. Once issued, the proxy forwards the agent identity credentials.